 Install#

 ensō is a single static Go binary (named enso).
-No CGO, no runtime dependencies on the host beyond a POSIX shell (and optionally podman or docker if you turn the bash sandbox on).
+No CGO, no runtime dependencies on the host beyond a POSIX shell (and optionally podman or lima if you run an isolated backend — see [backend]).

 Prerequisites#